Commanding Officer on the Antietam Campaign:

 By late 1864 it was "fought out", losing by casualties and reorganization its identity as the "Harvard Regiment".
 The Regiment nonetheless existed and fought as a unit to the war's conclusion at Appomattox in April 1865.

 The Twentieth had the highest number of casualties among Massachusetts regiments, and of two thousand total Union regiments, it ranked fifth in casualties.
 The Twentieth was also labeled "The Copperhead Regiment", given the anti-abolitionist beliefs of some officers, including a significant number of the Harvard men.
-There was social and political conflict within the Regiment between anti-abolitionist pro-McClellan "Copperheads", and the Twentieth's abolitionists, particularly the two companies made up of German immigrants.
+There was social and political conflict within the Regiment between anti-abolitionist pro-McClellan "Copperheads", and the Twentieth's abolitionists, particularly the two companies - B and C - made up largely of German immigrants.

-We have 26 individuals in the AotW database for this unit:
+We have 39 individuals in the AotW database who were on the Maryland Campaign with this unit:

 |A||Pvt||Brown, Abraham||WIA 09/17|